Miawwe/gTTs-by-input/README.md

 # gTTs-by-input
-TTS made by gTTs in python
+TTS made by gTTs and Pygame's mixer in python